On the Robustness of Vision Transformers to Adversarial Examples: White-Box Attacks on Vision Transformers

-\textbf{White-Box Attacks:} We run six different types of white-box attacks on our models.
-We begin with one of the most basic, the Fast Gradient Sign Method (FGSM)~\cite{ FGSMpaper} as an initial test of robustness.
-We further build upon this by testing stronger multi-step attacks, the Momentum Iterative Method (MIM)~\cite{MIMdong2018boosting} and Projected Gradient Descent (PGD)~\cite{PGDmadry2018}.
-We also test the newest iterative attack which uses a variable step size in each iteration, Auto Projected Gradient Descent (APGD)~\cite{croce2020reliable}.
-Aside from the previously mentioned attacks, there are two other possible attack directions.
-To craft an extremely small, almost imperceptible adversarial noise, the Carlini and Wagner (C \& W) attack is often of interest~\cite{carlini2017towards}.
 Lastly, it is possible for some white-box attacks to fail if gradient masking or an obfuscation of the gradient occurs~\cite{BPDApaper}.
 It is important to note this does not actually mean the classifier is secure, it merely means the gradient for the classifier was not estimated properly.
 There are attacks designed to overcome gradient masking, such as the Backward Pass Differentiable Approximation (BPDA)~\cite{BPDApaper}.
-We use BPDA here to ensure gradient masking is not occurring in the self-attention layers, or any other part of the Vision Transformers.
+We use BPDA here to ensure gradient masking is not occurring in the self-attention layers, or any other part of the Vision Transformer.
 Due to the limited space, we cannot give detailed descriptions of each white-box attack here.
-We urge interested readers to examine the supplemental material where we provide full descriptions of each attack.
+We urge interested readers to examine the supplemental material where we provide descriptions of each attack.

 \textbf{Classifier Models:} When considering Vision Transformers, there are several different types of model variants.
 To begin, the patch size of the transformer needs to be chosen.
 To test different patch sizes, in our study we include both patch size 32 (ViT-B-32) and patch size 16 (ViT-B-16).
 The "B" in the model refers to the model complexity~\cite{dosovitskiy2021an}.
 "B" models contain 12 layers and "L" models contain 24 layers.
 Since model complexity is another factor that can affect security~\cite{PGDmadry2018}, we also test across model complexity (ViT-B-16 and ViT-L-16).
 It is also possible to use the self-attention layers first and then use a conventional CNN (ResNet) on top.
 This configuration is denoted as ViT-R50.
-Experimenting across patch size, model complexity and with the hybrid configuration gives us 4 Vision Transformer models.
+Experimenting across patch size, model complexity and with the hybrid configuration gives us four Vision Transformer models.